 - fresh seasonal fruit (i used currants and raspberries)

-Bright white chocolate, mascarpone and lemon cream tart Directions
+Instructions: Bright white chocolate, mascarpone and lemon cream tart

-- Add the eggs and knead the dough briefly.
+Add eggs and knead the dough briefly.
 Create a dough ball, wrap it in a plastic wrap and put in the refrigerator for at least 1 hour.